 Do my family have to follow my wishes?

-There is no legal requirement for your family to follow your funeral wishes, however where a person’s wishes have been shared, they are often followed.
+There is no legal requirement for your family to follow your funeral wishes, however where a person has taken the time to share their funeral wishes, they are often respected by their family.

 Do I need to plan the entire funeral?